SpiffInc/polyn-elixir/README.md

 ## Event and Data Serialization

-Each Producer and Consumer can define what kind of serializer to use for the event.
-By default they will use `Polyn.Serializers.JSON`.

 ### `datacontenttype`

-The [Cloud Event Spec](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#datacontenttype) allows for the possibility for the `data` in the event to differ in format than the event itself.
+The [Cloud Event Spec](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#datacontenttype) allows for the possibility for the `data` in the event not be JSON.
 For example you may have an event that is being serialized as JSON, but the data inside is XML.
-By default the serializer will assume any `data` is the same format as the event itself.
-If the `data` differs you must specify its format with the
+By default the serializer will assume any `data` JSON.
+If the `data` differs you must specify its format with the `datacontenttype` attribute.
-`datacontenttype` attribute.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `polyn` to your list of dependencies in `mix.exs`:
+If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `polyn` to your list of dependencies in `mix.exs` :

 ```elixir
 def deps do